SarahFrench/SarahFrench.github.io/content/memo/2024-09-13-dangerous-bash-for-deleting-gcp-projects.md

 done;
 ```

-This loop will tell you which project is being considered, and waits for y/n input to proceed with deletion
+This loop will tell you which project is being considered for deletion, and waits for y/n input to proceed with deletion

 ```bash
 for i in $(gcloud projects list --format 'csv(projectId)' --filter 'projectId~^tf-test-'  | awk 'NR>1'); do \